 - Handler Exception Resolver

-26. Can you tell us a few advantages of Hibernate over JDBS?
+Question 26.
+Can you tell us a few advantages of Hibernate over JDBC?

-Unnecessary locks can result in a deadlock situation, so using lock only when required is the first solution to avoid the deadlock in JAVA.
+Answer – Unnecessary locks can result in a deadlock situation, so using a lock only when required is the first solution to avoid the deadlock in JAVA.
 Another key to this problem is to use a lock-free data structure.

-28. What do you understand by critical section?
+Question 28.
+What do you understand about the critical section?

-As the name suggests, the conversion from a smaller numeric type to a more significant numeric type is numeric promotion.
-In this process, byte, char, and short are turned to int values; int values are turned into long values, and the long and float value is turned into double values as required.
+Answer – As the name suggests, the conversion from a smaller numeric type to a more significant numeric type is numeric promotion.
+In this process, byte, char, and short are turned into int values; int values are turned into long values, and the long and float value is turned into double values as required.

 - Single Responsibility Principle